We’ve decided to write this article for two reasons:

 Similarly, an indicator of cost variances shows the deviation from the planned budget:

 An indicator of cost variances = Earned value – Actual cost.

 If an indicator of cost variances is negative, then its value will show the amount of overpayment at the moment.

-An indicator of meeting deadlines and implementation of cost allow to move from absolute to relative indicators.
-This transition is useful for comparison of status of various projects, building of indicator diagrams (traffic lights etc.) and prediction of the project outcome, as it actually reflects the cumulative trends in the implementation of the project.
+An indicator of meeting deadlines and implementation of cost allows moving from absolute to relative indicators.
+This transition is useful for comparison of the status of various projects, the building of indicator diagrams (traffic lights, etc.) and prediction of the project outcome, as it actually reflects the cumulative trends in the implementation of the project.

 An indicator of meeting deadlines compares the earned value to the planned one.
 The formula for its calculation: